CWE

 Description: Base Weakness Base Weakness – A weakness that is described in an abstract fashion, but with sufficient details to infer specific methods for detection and prevention.
 It is more general than a Variant weakness, but more specific than a Class weakness.

-Description: Weakness Variant Weakness Variant - A weakness that is described at a very low level of detail, typically limited to a specific language or technology.
+Description: Variant Weakness Variant Weakness - A weakness that is described at a very low level of detail, typically limited to a specific language or technology.
 It is more specific than a Base weakness.

 Description: Compound Element: Composite Compound Element Composite – An entry that consists of two or more distinct weaknesses, in which all weaknesses must be present at the same time in order for a potential vulnerability to arise.
 Removing any of the weaknesses eliminates or sharply reduces the risk.